 There’s certainly some great products out there, but we recommend doing your research to see how effective they are – especially with flea collars.
 Currently, Seresto flea collars are the only collars we recommend for flea/tick preventative.

-Once getting your dog on flea preventative, it can take some time before you stop seeing fleas on your dog and in the environment.
+Flea preventative protects your dog from flea bites, but it takes at least 3 months to get rid of a flea population.
+It can take up to 3 months before you stop seeing fleas on your dog and in the environment.

-No flea preventatives can keep fleas away.
+Unfortunately, flea preventatives can’t keep fleas away.
 Some preventatives can kill fleas before they bite, but they still rely on the flea coming in contact with your dog.
 That’s why even if your pet is on flea & tick preventative, you might continue to see fleas.

 If you’re in a controllable environment, then you should stop seeing fleas in about 3 months.
-This can only happen if all pets in the area are on preventative.
+Bravecto, which lasts 3 months, completely wipes out your flea population.
+It will also decrease your flea population by over 90% during the first month, and 99% during the second month.
+Keep in mind, this can only happen if all pets in the area are on preventative.
 Your pets will act as flea exterminators, slowly killing off the entire lifecycle of the flea.
 You can make this process quicker by treating the environment while using preventative.